Meet Our Staff

 Johanna Martinson is our Secretary and also a weekly volunteer.
 She enjoys being involved with St. Croix Trail Blazers because it gives a person a chance to work with the horses, meet incredible riders, and learn more about the many benefits riding lessons can offer.
 When not at the barn, Johanna is likely hiking, kayaking, Netflixing, playing cards, or brewing homemade kombucha tea with fun combinations of fresh fruits.
 Her previous roles include working in the mental health field for over a decade, providing foster care for children in need, and coaching volleyball for student athletes.
 More recently, she is a free-lance nanny for families in her neighborhood.
 She lives in St. Paul with her husband, little dog, and tom cat.

 Vice President position is currently vacant.

 Karen Malmskog is our Treasurer.
 She previously volunteered with We Can Ride and Stable Pathways.
 Karen loves spending time at the barn with the horses, riders and families, volunteers, and staff.
 It also allows her to share a special interest with her daughter.

 Kellie Grayden is our Program Director and a Board Advisor.
 She has over 20 years of equine experience and grew up riding and showing American Saddlebreds at the state, national, and world levels.
 Kellie spent her summers and free time up until college as a groom working with horses as much as she possibly could.
 She is also a professional with the United States Equestrian Federation.
 Kellie is a therapeutic riding instructor certified through PATH International.

-Colette Morris is a Board Advisor.
-More on Colette to come.
+Spence Morley is a Board Advisor.
+More on Spence to come.